 The first time I drove Sky on the small track she did very well.
 We went around one direction about 6 times, then I had her change direction and we went around 6 more times.
 It was a decent warm up, took us about 15 minutes and she was walking and trotting nicely, so we moved onto the large track.
 Once we got about 1/3 of the way around the big track Sky lost it big time.
 She was hopping forward, front feet off the ground, head held high, bouncing along.
 Then she could she would power ahead and just basically run away with me.
 Suddenly the mowed track didn’t seem important at all as I managed her emotions by having her do figure of eights and circle, circle, circle.
 When a driving horse loses it like this you can’t simply get off and do some ground work.
 It would have been very dangerous for me to try to unharness her when she was incapable of keeping her feet still or even on the ground!
-So I held on for dear life, nearly bouncing out of the cart a few times, and wishing with all my heart for my independent suspension kit from Patty’s Pony Place!!!
-And my footman’s loops as my breeching kept loosening and then slamming tight against her butt as the cart bounced around behind her.
+So I held on for dear life, nearly bouncing out of the cart a few times!!
+And because my footman’s loops are too far back the breeching kept loosening and then slamming tight against her butt as the cart bounced around behind her.
 This didn’t help her mind at all.

 We finally made it back to the smaller track where we went back to work circling, circling, circling.
 Finally she calmed down enough to walk a bit and cool off some.
 She was drenched in sweat and foaming a bit between her legs and under her harness.
 I was sweating myself!
 I unharnessed her, cooled her down and let her stand tied for a little while.